PINOMG/determinator/README.md

 The application is released under the MIT license and the full license is found in the LICENSE file.

 ##Team
--Björn Agaton
+- Björn Agaton
--Ebba Mannheimer
+- Ebba Mannheimer
--Martin Lindehammar
+- Martin Lindehammar
--Olle Lindeman
+- Olle Lindeman
--Patrik Olsson
+- Patrik Olsson
--Philip Xu Cederhill
+- Philip Xu Cederhill

 Built at Chalmers, 2015.